Track Progressive Web Apps with Google Analytics and Google Tag Manager

 Google Tag Manager for PWA

-Image: Hits from service worker and hits from live network
+Image: Hits from service workers and hits from a live network

 For such a robust Google Analytics implementation, we recommend that you follow a set of best practices like

-• Implement library which stores offline google analytics hits, Separate online/offline hits
+• Implement a library that stores offline google analytics hits, Separate online/offline hits

-• Create separate view as well for PWA site
+• Create a separate view as well for the PWA site

 • If you have implemented GTM, then GA script caching will not be an issue

 With PWA, one needs to be closely involved while setting up the tracking as it differs from the regular GA implementations.
-There are certain courses which Google provides to help you understand what PWA is and how you can debug service worker for debugging your tracking.
-Once you have implemented, for thorough audits, you can use the network tab of browser’s developer option menu and check how your hits are being sent to Google Analytics.
+There are certain courses that Google provides to help you understand what PWA is and how you can debug service workers for debugging your tracking.
+Once you have implemented, for thorough audits, you can use the network tab of the browser’s developer options menu and check how your hits are being sent to Google Analytics.

 In the meantime, if you have any questions, please feel free to comment.
 We would love to answer your queries.